Monnoroch/ColorHighlighter/README.md

 - Filled, outlined in ST2.
 - Filled, outlined, underlined (solid, strippled, squiggly) in ST3.

-You can also turn on highlighting all colors at once, but it would highlight only constant colors, no variables.
+You can also turn on highlighting all colors at once.
 This mode has own highlighting style, so you can highlight all colors with underline and selected colors with filled rect.

 **Color picker usage:**